Lala Kent Will Be Seen Focusing On Her Sobriety Throughout ‘Vanderpump Rules’ Season 8

 Lala Kent may not be causing as much drama with her co-stars during the upcoming eighth season of Vanderpump Rules.

-After the season eight trailer featured hardly any of the singer and actress at all, E!
+After the Season 8 trailer featured hardly any of the singer and actress at all, E!
 News revealed that when it comes to the new episodes of the Bravo TV reality series, Kent, who declared herself an alcoholic in March of this year, will be focusing on her sobriety, not her drama with the cast.

-As Stassi Schroeder and Kristen Doute end their years long friendship and Jax Taylor and Tom Sandoval feud ahead of Taylor’s wedding to Brittany Cartwright, Kent will be seen steering clear of alcohol as her co-star, James Kennedy, does the same.
+As Stassi Schroeder and Kristen Doute end their years-long friendship and Jax Taylor and Tom Sandoval feud ahead of Taylor’s wedding to Brittany Cartwright, Kent will be seen steering clear of alcohol as her co-star, James Kennedy does the same.

 As fans of Vanderpump Rules will recall, Kent was seen struggling with her sobriety during Season 7 after admitting to taking up an unhealthy drinking pattern after the tragic death of her father.
-However, after a light went off in 2018 as filming on Season 7 came to an end, she decided to do away with alcohol all together and has remained clean ever since.
+However, after a light went off in 2018 as filming on Season 7 came to an end, she decided to do away with alcohol altogether and has remained clean ever since.

-On October 22, Kent confirmed she was celebrating one year of sobriety on Instagram and said the milestone was one of her “biggest accomplishments” and the one she is the most proud of.
+On October 22, Kent confirmed she was celebrating one year of sobriety on Instagram and said the milestone was one of her “biggest accomplishments” and the one she is proudest of.

 “The moments I have had in the past year have been a blessing that I have been present for.
 I didn’t have that before.
 Today, I will celebrate my 1 year birthday because it’s exciting.
 It is also humbling.
 Because today, and every day after that, I will fight for it,” she wrote.